Harold Phillips (British Army officer)

-Harold Pedro Joseph "Bunnie" Phillips, FRGS (6 November 1909 – 27 October 1980) was a British Army officer, holding the rank of lieutenant colonel in the Coldstream Guards.
+Harold Pedro Joseph Phillips, FRGS (6 November 1909 – 27 October 1980) was a British lieutenant colonel in the Coldstream Guards.

 Early life and service

 Phillips was born on 6 November 1909 in Chelsea, London.
 His father was Colonel Joseph Harold John Phillips, of Royston, Hertfordshire, his mother was Mary Mercedes Bryce, youngest daughter of John Pablo Bryce.
 His maternal grandmother, María de las Mercedes González de Candamo e Iriarte (1849–1929), was the sister of Manuel González de Candamo e Iriarte, President of Peru.
-He was a first cousin of Janet, Marchioness of Milford Haven, whose mother-in-law, Countess Nadejda de Torby, was the sister of his own mother-in-law, Countess Anastasia de Torby.
+He was a first cousin of Janet, Marchioness of Milford Haven, whose mother-in-law, Countess Nadejda Mikhailovna de Torby, was the sister of his own mother-in-law, Countess Anastasia Mikhailovna de Torby.

 Phillips joined the Coldstream Guards, rising to the rank of lieutenant colonel.
 During World War II, he was assigned to the British Security Co-ordination in New York City, under William Stephenson, and the Allied Mission in Washington, D.C.

 Personal life

 Affair with Lady Louis Mountbatten

 Sometime in the 1930s, Phillips became involved with Edwina, Lady Louis Mountbatten.
 Bunnie spent a great deal of time with Edwina and befriended her two daughters, Patricia and Pamela.
 Lord Louis considered divorcing Edwina, but due to his personal admiration for Phillips and his own affair with Yola Letellier, did not proceed.

 Edwina's sister-in-law, The Marchioness of Milford Haven, was the aunt of Bunnie's future wife, Georgina "Gina" Wernher, elder daughter of Sir Harold Wernher, 3rd Bt, and Countess Anastasia de Torby.
 Initially, Edwina encouraged the match.
 In 1943, she suggested to Gina that she should marry Bunnie.
 Bunnie and Gina met in Park Lane outside The Dorchester in August 1944.
 Edwina invited them to dinner and seated them beside each other.
-Bunnie and Gina eventually became engaged on the train to Lynden Manor, the Milford Haven's home in Holyport, Berkshire.
-Bunnie went to Broadlands to tell Edwina the news himself, despite her early encouragement of the match, she was devastated.
+Bunnie and Gina eventually became engaged on the train to Lynden Manor, the Milford Havens' home in Holyport, Berkshire.
+Bunnie went to Broadlands to tell Edwina the news himself; despite her early encouragement of the match, she was devastated.
 Edwina did not attend the wedding and forbade Pamela from accepting Bunnie's invitation to be a bridesmaid.
 It took her about two years to get over the end of the affair.

 Marriage and issue

 Bunnie and Gina were married on 10 October 1944 at St Margaret's Church, Westminster.
-Guests included The King of Hellenes, Prince Bertil of Sweden, and The Duchess of Kent.
+Guests included the King of the Hellenes, Prince Bertil of Sweden, and the Duchess of Kent.
 Princess Alexandra of Kent and Gina's sister, Myra, were bridesmaids.

 Bunnie and Gina had five children: